alexander-makarenko/notetaker/README.md

 - the ability to create, view, edit and delete notes;
 - the ability to format the description of a note with [Markdown](https://guides.github.com/features/mastering-markdown/#what);
 - the ability to attach files to notes (via *Paperclip*);
+- the ability to download attachments later;
-- *Amazon S3* for storing note attachments in production.
+- *Amazon S3* for storing attachments in production.

 ## Live demo